liutiantian233/English-Checkers/README.md

 There is file called tools.py which includes couple of difficult functions (finding all capturing paths, finding single move/jump positions etc.)

+In artificial intelligence programs, the computation time is not very short.
+Because I have added a lot of expected calculations to achieve the optimal solution, I don't think humans can beat him within the controllable range, so I added a version of human and human challenge before uploading the program.

 ## Feedback and suggestions
 - E-mail：<liutia20@msu.edu>